 Decorations: From jaw-dropping chandeliers to captivating artwork, it is easy for a restaurant owner to become transfixed by expensive pieces and overspend on decor.
 Remember, a restaurant can create a memorable impression with minimal embellishment.
 One or two statement pieces in a restaurant can go a long way, so think quality over quantity.

 Marketing: Marketing is an essential component of your restaurant’s success, but many owners tend to overspend on unnecessary strategies.
 It is important to choose marketing techniques that have a high return on investment (ROI) for your business.
 Social media might be a key strategy for some restaurants while email marketing toolsmay be a beneficial tactic for others.
 Find out where your target market is and how it finds information.

 When starting a restaurant, the risk of failure is a top concern for all owners.
-Planning costs can help you greatly mitigate restaurant risks and better strategise for success.
+Planning for startup costs can help you greatly mitigate restaurant risks and better strategise for success.

 Tackling the Common Costs to Starting a Restaurant

 The long list of restaurant startup costs may seem daunting – with everything from technology and equipment expenses to ingredients and franchise fees quickly adding up.
 But mapping out all the initial costs, recurring expenses and hidden fees you’re likely to face will prevent any nasty surprises once your restaurant business is up and running.